Vadiksimf/sql_psql_quickly/README.md

 SELECT name, manufacturer FROM phones WHERE name = 'Apple';

 SELECT name, manufacturer FROM phones WHERE name IN ('Apple', 'Nokia');
-SELECT * FROM cities WHERE NOT IN (822, 8230) AND name = 'Tokyo'
+SELECT * FROM cities WHERE NOT IN (822, 8230) AND name = 'Tokyo';
-;SELECT name, manufacturer FROM phones WHERE name = 'Apple' OR name = 'Nokia';
+SELECT name, manufacturer FROM phones WHERE name = 'Apple' OR name = 'Nokia';

 SELECT
   name,